NinaTolfersheimer/Notando/Terms_of_Use__Data_Protection_Policy.md

 Notando collects your local username, but **no other personal data**, unless you provide it directly to the script.
 Please make sure to store your notes in a place only you have access to, because they are not protected by themselves.
-But that's you responsibility :wink:
+But that's your responsibility :wink: